Chiral anomaly and positive longitudinal magnetoresistance in the type-II Dirac semimetals $\it{A}_x$PdTe$_2$ (\textit{A} = Cu, Ag): Summary

 \section{Summary}

-In summary, single crystalline samples of Ag$_{0.05}$PdTe$_2$ of dimensions 2 mm $\times$ 5 mm has been synthesized by melt grown technique.
-We have performed the electronic transport measurements on single crystalline sample of PdTe$_2$ and Ag$_{0.05}$PdTe$_2$ and thermal transport (Seebeck and Nernst coefficeint) measurement on PdTe$_2$, Cu$_{0.05}$PdTe$_2$, and Ag$_{0.05}$PdTe$_2$.
-The observation of large positive LMR and prolate pattern in parametric plots indicate the absence of chiral anomaly engendered PHE.
-Further, increase in both $\rho_\perp$ and $\rho_\parallel$ with magnetic field manifest the presence of orbital MR in these systems.
+We have performed the electronic transport (Planar Hall and anisotropic magnetoresistance) and thermal transport (Seebeck and Nernst coefficient) measurements on single crystalline PdTe$_2$, Cu$_{0.05}$PdTe$_2$, and Ag$_{0.05}$PdTe$_2$.
+Despite the observation of large positive longitudinal MR and prolate pattern in parametric plots, we find that Weyl Physics (chiral anomaly) very well explains all the experimental observations.
+However, the increase in both $\rho_\perp$ and $\rho_\parallel$ with magnetic field manifest the presence of orbital MR in these systems.
 The linear field dependence of $\Delta\rho$ suggest intermediate coupling of trivial electric and chiral charge.
-However, no signature of any coupling between electric and chiral charge has been observed through temperature dependence of $\Delta\rho$ and the electrical resistivity data.
-These observations direct one towards the incorporation of FSA in understanding the true origin of PHE in systems with positive LMR, like PdTe$_2$ and its intercalated compounds.
-This calls for a theoretical study which contemplates the FSA of these systems.
-A large value of AMR ratio in Ag$_{0.05}$PdTe$_2$ in comparison to PdTe$_2$, Cu$_{0.05}$PdTe$_2$ and many conventional ferromagnets, suggests that it is a potential candidate for future magnetic sensors and magnetic memory devices.
-The magnitude of both $\it{S}$ and $\nu$ at phonon drag minima increases with increasing magnetic field and in going from PdTe$_2$ to Cu$_{0.05}$PdTe$_2$ to Ag$_{0.05}$PdTe$_2$.
-Further, intercalation of Ag results in enhancement of Fermi energy ($\sim$ 3 times) of PdTe$_2$.
-Also, Ag intercalation leads to increase in carrier concentration of PdTe$_2$ by one order of magntitude as seen from Hall measurement and is also evident from Seebeck measurements. \\
+However, no signature of any coupling between electric and chiral charge has been observed through the temperature dependence of $\Delta\rho$, electrical resistivity and thermal transport data.
+So, the possibility of Fermi surface reconstruction leading to PHE is ruled out.
+Therefore, we conclude that the PHE in PdTe$_2$ and its intercalated compounds is governed by chiral anomaly accompanied by orbital MR at high temperatures.